 Bloom Time: March to May

 Fritillaria meleagris is a bulbous perennial to 12 inches (30 cm) tall, with lance-shaped, greyish-green leaves.
-The flowers are bell-shaped with chequered pattern in shades of purple, or is sometimes pure white.
+The flowers are bell-shaped with chequered pattern in shades of purple or are sometimes pure white.
 It flowers from March to May and grows up to 16 inches (40 cm) tall.
-The plant has a button-shaped bulb, up to 0.8 inch (2 cm) in diameter.
+The plant has a button-shaped bulb, up to 0.8 inches (2 cm) in diameter.

 How to Grow and Care